harivyasi/Snippets/PythonTips.md

 ## Optimization hacks

-### Using strings instead of lists when validating a character
+### Using string instead of list when validating a character
 If you are validating if the input _character_ exists in a _list of characters_, use a string instead of the _list of characters_.
 Using `ipython` `%timeit`:
 ```python
 In [1]: def a():